pascalif/AmbilightParty/README.md

 The library is compatible with 2-sides, 3-sides and newer 4-sides Philips TV equipped with Ambilight system.

+You can watch a quick demo of some of the built-in effects and animations at **https://www.youtube.com/watch?v=iKO8UPjvpsg**

 ## Requirements

 Python modules :